 These pants mostly fit true to size, so you should order them in the size that you usually wear.
 Thanks to the elastane, there’s no way they’re going to be too tight, and they’ll even stretch out a bit after you wear them for a while.
 Also, the Rapid Rivers pants actually look quite dressy, and you could pull off wearing these to work or out on the town easily, without anyone wondering why you’re wearing hiking pants!

 The Silver Ridge pants are a great option if you’re specifically looking for something convertible.
 You can take off the legs and convert this into shorts in just a few seconds, which is excellent for those summer hikes.

-However, if you wanted pants that are suitable for both daily life and the great outdoors, these wouldn’t be my first option.
+However, if you want pants that are suitable for both daily life and the great outdoors, these wouldn’t be my first option.
 The zip-off point is very obvious, and it looks a bit awkward.
-Which is perfectly fine for the trails, but the people at the office might look at you weirdly if you were to wear them to work.
+This is perfectly fine for the trails, but the people at the office might look at you weirdly if you were to wear them to work.

 These pants are entirely made from nylon, and they feature Omni-Wick technology that pulls moisture away, in order to keep you cool and dry.
 They also feature Omni-Shade technology – it protects your skin from all harmful UVA and UVB rays, ensuring that you are protected even when the UV index is really high.

 Another thing I really like about these is that they have a total of six pockets.
 You get the standard four on the hips and the bum, as well as two extra side pockets on the thighs.
 And they are above the zip-off legs, so you will have access to those pockets even if you’re wearing these like shorts.

 The only thing that’s disappointing about the Columbia Silver Ridge pants is the size variety.
 It ranges from 30 to 44, which is definitely not enough in my opinion, especially since some of their other pants go all the way up to 54-56 in size.
 There are five different options for length though, so that’s somewhat redeeming.